Guide

 Catholic moral prudence

-A practical habit: ask what a tool does to truth, dignity, privacy, responsibility, and love of neighbor.
+A practical habit: ask what a tool does to truth, dignity, and love of neighbor.

 Guidance